Haozhe-H/book-searcher/README.md

 ## Description:

-### This is a social network api allow user to add new user, connect friend, add thoughts and reaction for thoughts, user can also update their information as needed, using express and Mongoose.
+### This is a book searching application that allow user to login, search books and save books using MERN.

 ## Table of Content